markalava/ccmppWPP/README.md

 2. **Cannot switch to a different *Git* branch.**

   If you see a message to the effect that "changes to local files would be overwritten", you can either delete the files listed if you don't want them or commit your changes to your local branch, then try again.

+3. **Error messages like "`'add_column' not found`" or "`'column_to_rownames' not found`" (etc.)**

+  Try adding `library(tidyverse)` before using the package functions.
+This should be fixed in future releases.

+4. **Error messages like "`'lt_abridged_from_complete'` not found`" (etc.)**

+  Try issuing the command `library(DemoTools)` before using the package functions.
+This should be fixed in future releases.

-3. **The vignettes do not load.**
+5. **The vignettes do not load.**

   You may see this message if you are working with the source code and have loaded it with, for example, `devtools::load_all()` or the equivalent via *R Studio*'s menus.
 To read the vignettes they need to have been 'built'.
 You will need to use `R CMD build` from your operating system's terminal / command line interface (e.g., `cmd.exe` in Windows), or use `devtools::install(pkg = ".", build = TRUE, build_vignettes = TRUE)` from within *R*.
 In both cases you will first need to set the working directory of the terminal or *R* to the package directory (which contains the package's 'DESCRIPTION' file).
 If you're trying this from within *R* (or *R Studio*) you may need to quit and restart before and/or after trying the install.
 If you restart after the install, remember to `library(ccmppWPP)` or `devtools::load_all()` again once *R* has restarted.